SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 The default access level of “internal” already matches this requirement, and means that you do not need to specify a custom access level if you do not wish to.

-Indeed, it is possible to write an entire app without ever specifying an explicit access level in your code.
+Indeed, it is possible to write an entire single-target app without ever specifying an explicit access level in your code.
 You may, however, wish to mark some parts of your code as “private” in order to hide their implementation details from other code within your app's own module.